 James Norman "Jim" Mattis (born September 8, 1950) is the 26th and current United States Secretary of Defense, serving in the Trump Administration.

 is a classic textbook military strategist.
 The first battle for military dominance over a territory doesn't unusually start on the ground but in the skies.
-In other words, there is no profit sending a large contingency of assets on the ground if the skies above are dotted with enemy “birds”.
+In other words, there is no gain sending a large contingency of assets on the ground if the skies above are dotted with enemy “birds”.
 Ground troops would easily be identified from above by the opposing air force then clubbed like baby seals.

 So the first battle is for air superiority over the disputed territory.
 Fighter jets dogfighting in the skies?
 But that implies eagles (US) shooting bears (Russian) over Syrian airspace which would be an obvious act of war.